 At Lovett Dental Upper Kirby, our staff can tell you about the common types of surgery and provide the treatment you need.
 Call us today at 832.780.4979 to set up an appointment.

 Dental implants have revolutionized dentistry for the last several decades.
 The procedure involves root replacement, where professionals use titanium and its alloy for securing crowns.
 Manufacturers use these metals because of their biocompatibility with the jawbone and light weights.
 The most common issues needing dental implants include tooth decay caused by conditions such as smoking, alcoholism, and oral cancer.

 The process is a long-term solution, ensuring proper fusion of the teeth and the bone.
 The oral surgeon creates a channel in the bone to fit the implants.
 The bone fusion can take between two to six months to allow a successful tooth restoration.

 2. Root Canal Treatment

 This is one of the most effective types of oral surgery treatments used for pain management.
-However, most people with dental health problems in the US do not seek professional treatment.
+However, most Americans with dental health problems do not seek professional treatment.

 A tooth has a soft part below the enamel with tissue, nerve endings, and blood vessels.
 Infection of the pulp can cause potential pain and occasional swelling.
 During this procedure, a dentist removes the decayed part of the tooth and the infected pulp.